-Feral Swine Trap Loan Program Now Available in Five NC counties
+Feral Swine Trap Loan Program now available in five NC counties

-RALEIGH, N.C.
-(September 26, 2022) – A new pilot program through the N.C.
+RALEIGH, N.C.– A new pilot program through the N.C.
 Department of Agriculture and Consumer Services aims to give landowners in five North Carolina counties the tools they need to remove invasive pigs from their land.
 The 5-County Trap Loan Program, which is now available in Anson, Davie, Haywood, Montgomery and Randolph counties, provides high-tech corral traps that can be borrowed for up to one month.
 The pilot program is funded through the U.S. Farm Bill and is available to qualifying landholders through August 2023.

 “Feral swine are one of the most destructive invasive animals in the country, representing a threat to clean water, food security, wildlife and property,” said State Veterinarian Dr. Mike Martin.
 “Their rooting and wallowing behavior can destroy food crops, pollute waterways and devastate natural areas.”